This is the multi-page printable view of this section. Click here to print.

 • Mount location: /data

 1. Click the All Services > Storage > File Storage menu.
-Move to the Service Home page of File Storage.
+Navigate to the Service Home page of File Storage.

-3. On the File Storage List page, click the resource to be used by the connection server.
-Move to the File Storage Details page.
+3. On the File Storage List page, click the resource to be used on the connected server.
+You will be taken to the File Storage Details page.

 • Switch to root privileges